MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

 .. dropdown:: ``&mesh``

-  This is the main controlling namelist for configuring the principle meshes [#f1]_ in the output file.
+  This is the main controlling namelist for configuring the principal meshes [#f1]_ in the output file.
 Variables in this namelist are common to both mesh generators and are applied to each mesh topology independently.
 This namelist is required in the configuration file, `e.g.` configuration.nml.